-Switch S1 is used to select whether the IMPACC buffers are set for the Digitrip 3000 configuration or the Digitrip MV configuration.
-(Refer to Section 5 for configuring the Digitrip 3000 as a replacement for a Digitrip MV.)
-Switch S2 is used to enable/disable the ability to program the setpoints when the breaker is in the open or closed position.
+- Switch S1 is used to select whether the IMPACC buffers are set for the Digitrip 3000 configuration or the Digitrip MV configuration.
+(Refer to Section 5: for configuring the Digitrip 3000 as a replacement for a Digitrip MV.) - Switch S2 is used to enable/disable the ability to program the setpoints when the breaker is in the open or closed position.

 CARE MUST BE TAKEN WHEN PROGRAMMING THE DIGITRIP 3000 WHILE THE BREAKER IS CLOSED AND CURRENT IS FLOWING.
-AN INCOR-RECT SETTING CONFIGURATION COULD CAUSE THE RELAY TO TRIP THE BREAKER WHEN SET-TINGS ARE SAVED.
+AN INCORRECT SET-TING CONFIGURATION COULD CAUSE THE RELAY TO TRIP THE BREAKER WHEN SETTINGS ARE SAVED.

-3. Switch S3 is used to configure the trip contacts as shown below:
+• Switch S3 is used to configure the trip contacts as shown below:

 Trip Contacts Dip Sw.
 OFF Pos.
 Dip Sw.
 ON Pos.
-TB 12 & 13 Phase & Ground Trip Inst.
-Ground Trip Inst./OC TB 14 & 15 Phase & Ground Trip OC/ Communications Phase Trip Inst./OC/ Communications
+TB 12 & 13 Phase & Ground Trip Inst .Ground Trip Inst./OC TB 14 & 15 Phase & Ground Trip 00/ Communications Phase Trip Inst./OC/ Communications

-- 4. Switch S4 is used to enable/disable the ability to open or close the breaker remotely from the communications interface (host computer). - 5.
-Switch S8 is used to enable/disable the ability to download setpoints from the communication interface (host computer). - Switch S9 is used to select whether the relay should be self-reset or manually reset (lock out function).
-For additional details refer to the following paragraphs entitled "Manual Reset" and "Auto Reset." - 7.
-Switches S5, S6, S7 and S10 are reserved.
+- Switch S4 is used to enable/disable the ability to open or close the breaker remotely from the communications interface (host computer). - Switch S5 is used to configure the Communication Close output relay at terminals TB2-4 & TB2-5.
+When S5 is in the "On" position, the output relay is programmed for High Load Alarm.
+When S5 is in the "Off" position, the output relay is programmed for Communications Close. - Switch S8 is used to enable/disable the ability to download setpoints from the communication interface (host computer). - Switch S9 is used to select whether the relay should be self-reset or manually reset (lock out function).
+For additional details refer to the following paragraphs entitled "Manual Reset" and "Auto Reset." - Switches S6, S7 and S10 are reserved.